Top 11 Best Hatchbacks

 6. Audi A3 Sportback

-Like the Octavia, the Audi A3 is a well-rounded family hatchback.
+Like the Octavia, the Audi A3 Sportback is a well-rounded family hatchback.
 With a little extra luxury.

-When it comes to the exterior, its design won’t shake you to your core, but it’s a good evolution on what Audi has done well for years – bold and handsome.
+When it comes to the exterior, its design hasn’t changed much in the last five years or so, but it’s a good evolution on what Audi has done well for years – bold and handsome.

 But what about those practical aspects you’re looking for from a hatchback?
-The Audi A3 comes with ample space.
-In the front, passengers have a good view of the road and plenty of legroom.
-And in the back there’s enough leg and headroom for adults to sit comfortably, even on long journeys.
+The Audi A3 comes with ample space, in the back there’s enough leg and headroom for adults to sit comfortably even on long journeys.

 When it comes to boot space, you get just as much in the A3 as you do in the Golf, which is plenty.
 380 litres to be exact.